pixavier/mqtt4snap/README.md

 ![request response blocks](img/PubSub_client-server_async.png)

+PubSub architectures, with a one-time subscription, can be considered as a generalization of Client-server architectures.

 ### request reporter block

 The **request** block is suitable for a synchronous client-server architectural approach on a PubSub based infrastructure.

 ![request reporter block](img/PubSub_client-server_sync.png)

+PubSub architectures, with a one-time subscription and a response waiting semaphore based mechanism, can be considered as a generalization of synchronous Client-server architectures.

 The waiting semaphore can be improved adding timeout management.